 When you enroll a student you will choose a particular grade level, but that designation can be changed if need be.
 Bear in mind that if you switch the grade level, previous work is kept only in summarized form, and future reports reflect only work done at the new grade level.

 Lessons include instruction, examples, and guided practice before students try to apply concepts or skills on their own.
-Lessons often include word problems and real-world applications (sometimes with real-life videos) as well as digital manipulatives and simulation tools.
+Often included in lessons are word problems and real-world applications (sometimes with videos showing real-life applications) as well as digital manipulatives and simulation tools.
 If a student misses a problem, they are shown the correct answer with an explanation.
 The program tackles concepts from a number of directions, often presenting problems in a way that requires critical thinking along with computational skills.
 Overall, the program seems exceptionally good at developing conceptual understanding.

-Beginning with second-grade level, students are also given an online, project-based learning activity.
+Beginning with second grade, students are also given an online, project-based learning activity.
 For example, second-grade students plan a 5-day mission to the moon, using addition and subtraction skills to build a rocket with enough food and water to support ten astronauts.

-Projects and problems in all grade levels sometimes include mention of science, technology, engineering, and math (STEM) applications and careers.
-At the upper-grade levels, videos and interviews with real-life professionals encourage students to start thinking about STEM careers.
+Projects and problems at all levels sometimes include mention of science, technology, engineering, and math (STEM) applications and careers.
+At the upper levels, videos and interviews with real-life professionals encourage students to start thinking about STEM careers.